 The Core Processes.

 Let’s look at the six core processes.
-These six core processes that make or form the framework or put along a hexaflex.
+These six core processes make or form the framework or put along a hexaflex.
 It is a Hexaflex because it is a hexagon that is flexible.
 As a therapist, you are free to move from one core process to another as and when required inside of therapy.
 This doesn’t mean that you have to jump across every process.

-Although you have to look at what exactly is the core process that is required Right now.
+Although you have to look at exactly is the core process that is required Right now.
 Above all, What will work in today’s session and stick with that part of the core process.
 Sometimes you may see that one core process is not very helpful and you may have to change.
 The core process in the middle of therapy is shifted sometimes.
 With practice, even therapists will know when and how to get across at a particular core process and stick to it throughout the session.

 The six core processes 1) Acceptance 2) Cognitive diffusion 3) Being present 4) Self as a Context 5) values 6) Committed Action.